appbaseio/Docs/content/docs/pipelines/developing/deploy-with-github-action.md

           url: ${{secrets.APPBASEIOURL}}
 ```

+## Get Started Examples

+We have curated a template repository that contains some example pipelines that uses [pipelines-action] to deploy/redeploy.
+This repo can be [found over here](https://github.com/appbaseio/pipelines-template).

+The examples are pretty straightforward and can be used out of the box.
+The instructions in the repo should suffice to get started with it.
+If not, [issues are always open](https://github.com/appbaseio/pipelines-template/issues)

 ## Read More

 More information can be found about the pipeline [on GitHub marketplace](https://github.com/marketplace/actions/reactivesearch-pipelines) or in the pipelines repository [here](https://github.com/appbaseio/pipelines-action)